Can we adjust paid time off (PTO)?

 - If the employment is for a period between one year and three years, the statutory maximum is two months

-- If the employment is for an indefinite term, the statutory maximum is six months
+- If the employment is for a period of 3 years or more, or is for an indefinite term, the statutory maximum is six months

 Can we add commissions, bonuses, or ad hoc payroll items?